yhrkw/pfgen-bench/README.md

 | <code>465</code> | <code>0.0000 (±0.0000/√100)</code> | <code>[🟢 lightblue/suzume-llama-3-8B-multilingual](result/lightblue/suzume-llama-3-8B-multilingual/4b69556/README.md)</code> | <code>300.0 (±0.0)</code> | <code>0.000</code> | <code>0.000</code> | <code>0.000</code> |

 <!-- /leaderboard -->

+# FAQ

+## What is the difference between the modes?
+pfgen-bench provides three types of templates: `completion`, `qa`, and `chat`.
+- `completion`: No instruction is provided.
+It consists solely of question-answer pairs.
+- `qa`: An instruction is included at the beginning of the user message.
+- `chat`: An instruction is placed in a system message.

+## Should we control the temperature?
+pfgen-bench recommends setting the temperature to 1.0.

+Some tasks (e.g., generating dice rolls) require a temperature of 1.0, and setting a lower temperature often leads to unnatural repetition.

 # Citation
 If you use this repository, please cite the following paper: